 Check the packaging policy and make sure that the packaging is recyclable or home compostable.
 We only use certified home compostable plant-based bags or recyclable brown paper bags to pack your foods, and we recycle the cardboard boxes we receive our goods in where possible and seal with brown paper tape.

 8. Try brown paper tape instead of Sellotape – it’s amazing and 100% recyclable.

 9. Give shampoo and conditioner bars a try.
 The trick is to brush your hair before you use, and then just lift up sections of your hair and rub in a bit of the shampoo.
 Then give your scalp a massage.

 Your hair will feel different to the way that you are used to if you have been using bottled shampoo.
 This is because shampoo bars don’t strip your hair of natural oils, and your hair will need a bit of time to rebalance.

 If you feel your hair is too greasy when you first start using, don’t give up – try adding ½ tsp baking soda to the lather in your hair and then rinse out.
 Or, mix 1 tsp baking soda with 1-2 cups of water and pour into your hair.
 Massage through and then rinse out.

 Keep going with the shampoo bar and you will gradually find that you don’t need to use the baking soda any more as your hair will stop producing so much oil to counter the store shampoo which has been stripping the oils every time you have used it.

 10. Buy loose fruits and veggies where possible.
 If you can, shop locally, seasonally, organically and as fresh out of the ground as possible.

-And there are my top tips to make some easy swaps to reduce your plastic load.
+And there you have it, my top tips to make some easy swaps to reduce your plastic load.
 Every little step you take in the right direction is a win!